FairRootGroup/FairSoft/legacy/README.md

 ## Guided Installation

-To start the installation procedure one has to run the configure.sh script which is found in the current directory of FairSoft from within this directory.
+To start the installation procedure one has to run the configure.sh script which is found in the `legacy/` directory of FairSoft.
 If the script is called without parameters one is guided through some menus to choose the appropriate setup.

 ```
-$ ./configure.sh
+FairSoft/legacy$ ./configure.sh
 ```

 * In the first menu one has to define the compiler which should be used for the